strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 This page contains general information related to the usage and billing of your Strapi Cloud account and projects.

-Strapi Cloud offers up to 5 free trial projects, each free for 14 days, and 3 paid plans: Developer, Pro, and Team (see [Pricing page](https://strapi.io/pricing-cloud)).
+Strapi Cloud offers up to 5 free 14-day trial projects, which can be activated anytime, even if you have existing paid projects.
+Project trials do not need to run simultaneously.
+Strapi Cloud also offers 3 paid plans: Developer, Pro, and Team (see [Pricing page](https://strapi.io/pricing-cloud)).
 The table below summarises Strapi Cloud usage-based pricing tiers, for general features & usage, CMS features and Cloud specific features:

 | Feature | Free Trial | Developer | Pro | Team |
 | --- | --- | --- | --- | --- |